victorcastro/docs/docs/mms/xml-service/xml-service-introduction.md

     to be delivered and Sinch with determine the correct network operator for this number.

-  - **Device Discovery:** Sinch provides Device Discovery feature to our customers through our XML API.
-Device discovery is achieved either via carrier database query and discovery message where applicable.

   - **Device Profile:** The device profile, if available, is also included along with the delivery receipt and MO MMS message.
     System-wide database of last know device profile per phone number is